interventions: interference or assistance?

 – Shinzen Young

-“The two types of peak experiences are relative and absolute….
-Absolute peak experiences are characteristic of mystical experiences, and are comparable to experiences of great mystics in history.
-They are timeless, spaceless, and characterized by unity, in which the subject and the object become one.”
+“The two types of peak experiences are relative and absolute… Absolute peak experiences are timeless, spaceless, and characterized by unity in which subject and object become one.”

 – Alan Hefner